Cyberattack Targets Greeley-Based Meat Production Giant JBS

 “The company is not aware of any evidence at this time that any customer, supplier or employee data has been compromised or misused as a result of the situation,” JBS USA said in a statement to CBS4.
 “Resolution of the incident will take time, which may delay certain transactions with customers and suppliers.”

 JBS USA, the company’s American subsidiary, is based in Greeley.
-Officials have not said how the cyberattack will impact operations at the company’s 65 production facilities, including the meatpacking plant in Greeley.
+Officials have not said how the cyberattack will impact supply chain operations at the company’s 65 production facilities, including the meatpacking plant in Greeley.

+RELATED: National Rise In Ransomware Attacks Becoming ‘National Security Threat,’ Compromising Coloradans’ Personal Data

 In addition to the production facilities, JBS has 44 prepared foods facilities, six feedlots, six live hog operations and eight transportation terminals with operations in 28 U.S. states, Canada, Puerto Rico, Mexico, Europe, Australia and New Zealand.